MartsyniukOlena/chance-game/README.md

 __Footer (Information Section):__

-The footer offers additional information to users, explaining the rules and how to play the game, along with an illustrative icon.
-This valuable feature ensures that even new users can quickly understand how to play the game, making it accessible to a wide range of individuals, including those who may not be familiar with the RPSSL game rules.
+The footer offers additional information to users, explaining the rules and how to play the game, along with an illustrative icons.
+This feature ensures that even new users can quickly understand how to play the game, making it accessible to a wide range of individuals, including those who may not be familiar with the RPSSL game rules.

 ![footer](readme-media/footer.png)